owickstrom/wickstrom.tech/src/_posts/2016-12-04-a-delayed-summary-of-my-trip-to-cadiz-and-lambda-world.md

 to share some of my experiences and photos.

 This is my first post sharing photos, and as you might notice, I like to take a fuzzy, dark, strange, and abstract photos.
-The ones in this post is not that strange, though.
+The ones in this post are not that strange, though.
 I am somewhat nervous about showing this stuff, and to *not only* write about programming, but I have decided to give it a sincere try.